 Sun spots and age spots can be treated with IPL.
 IPL stands for intense-pulsed light.
 IPL is used for sun-damaged skin, brown spots, redness, and uneven skin tones.
 This treatment is sometimes referred to as IPL Photorejuvenation.
 It is also used to increase collagen and improve acne scars when used in addition to the Laser Genesis treatment.
 IPL is effective for improving rosacea and treating small blood vessels commonly seen on the face.

 At AesthetiSpa, we utilize IPL systems that are exceptionally effective at treating pigment.
 There is no need to apply topical numbing cream beforehand, and you can realize superior results in just one or two treatments.
 Virtually any part of your body with sun spots or freckles can be safely treated.

-What is IPL?
+What Is IPL?

 Intense Pulsed Light (IPL) technology delivers a broad spectrum of light onto the skin’s surface to correct a variety of benign skin conditions, such as facial skin imperfections, the signs of sun damage, birthmarks, unwanted hair, small veins, and other blemishes.
 The wavelengths of light penetrate deep into the skin tissue to stimulate the cells beneath the skin’s surface, rejuvenating the skin and removing sun damage.
 It offers a safe, non-invasive solution that can be tailored to your individual condition and skin type, providing superior cosmetic results and outstanding satisfaction.

-Any body part (except eyes) can be treated with IPL.
+Anybody part (except eyes) can be treated with IPL.
 The most commonly treated areas are face, neck, chest, and upper back since these areas typically have the most sun damage and redness.

 We cannot treat tanned patients with IPL.
 Therefore, it is very important for you to stay out of the sun for 4 weeks prior to treatment or use a broad-spectrum sunblock, with an SPF of 30 or higher, on a daily basis for one month prior to treatment.
 You should also stop any retinoids, such as Retin-A, Tazorac, Retinol, five days prior to your treatment.
 Certain oral medications increase photosensitivity and prohibit treatment.
 Please provide a complete list of medications and supplements to your provider at your initial visit and notify us of any changes at each session.